Vuinea/Test-Centre/README.md

 ## Getting Started

 Access the TEST-CENTRE at the url provided by your IT department.
-You will be prompted to login using your Microsoft credentials.
+You will be prompted to login using your credentials.

 ## Schedule a Test